h4mmad/stc-pay-react-native-clone/README.md

 - Learnt how to combine stack navigation with bottom tab navigation
 - Learnt how to have some screen with and without the bottom tab navigator
 - Implemented debouncing during contact search

+### Feb 23, 2023

+- Learnt that the bottom view on the homepage slides up, it's a view component that takes gestures and is animated